threader/PC-Tuning/docs/post-install.md

 ## Miscellaneous

+- Open CMD & enter the command below.
+If you would like to, you can view the contents of this script before running it.
+The commands are placed in a script instead of this document as it will be tedious to copy & paste each one without a web browser installed

+    ```bat
+    C:\prerequisites\scripts\miscellaneous.bat
+    ```

 - Allow users full control of the ``C:\`` drive.
 This resolves an issue with xperf etl processing on Windows 7

     - See [media/full-control-example.png](../media/full-control-example.png), continue & ignore errors

-- Open CMD & enter the command below

-    ```bat
-    C:\prerequisites\scripts\miscellaneous.bat
-    ```

 - Go through the ``C:\prerequisites\preference`` folder to configure the following: